TuringLang/DynamicPPL.jl/README.md

 * A rich contextual dispatch system allowing for tailored behaviour during model execution.
 * A user-friendly syntax for probabilistic queries.

 Information on how to use the DynamicPPL frontend to build Bayesian models can be found on the [Turing website](https://turing.ml/).
-Tutorials explaining the basics of DynamicPPL can be found [alongside the documentation](https://turinglang.github.io/DynamicPPL.jl/stable/).
+Tutorials explaining how to use the backend can be found [alongside the documentation](https://turinglang.github.io/DynamicPPL.jl/stable/).
 More information can be found in our paper [DynamicPPL: Stan-like Speed for Dynamic Probabilistic Models](https://arxiv.org/pdf/2002.02702.pdf).

 ## Do you want to contribute?